edissyum/opencaptureformem/README.md

 The file <code>src/config/config.ini</code> is splitted in different categories

  - Global
+    - Choose the number of threads used to multi-threads (5 by defaults)
+    - Resolution and compressionQuality when PDF are converted to JPG
+    - String use to sanitize char when mail detection
     - Set the default path of the project (default : **/opt/maarch/OpenCapture/**)
     - tmpPath, no need to modify
-    - Resolution and compressionQuality when PDF are converted to JPG
+    - errorPath, no need to modify
     - Path to the logFile, no need to modify
  - Locale
     - Choose the locale for text recognition (about date format and regex), by default it's **fr_FR** or **en_EN** but you can add more (see further in the README)
     - Choose the locale of OCR (see the langcodes of Tesseract)
     - Path for the locale JSON file for date (related to the first option of Locale), no need to modify
- - OCForMaarch
-    - Link to **/rest** API of Maarch with User and Password
-    - Default metadata to insert documents (type_id, status, priority, format, category_id and destination)
  - Regex
     - Add extensions to detect URL during text detection
  - Separator_QR